 Ages 12 and older

-Use the Revolution Vizo XL Quadcopter STEM Kit to teach beginners the joy of flying.
-While cadets and students are learning to navigate the skies, they will also become skilled in teamwork activities, eye-hand coordination, motor skills, and a variety of disciplines in and out of the classroom.
+Use the Outdoor Quadcopter to teach beginners the joy of flying.
+While cadets and students are learning to navigate the skies, they will also become skilled in teamwork activities, eye-hand coordination, motor skills and a variety of disciplines in and out of the classroom.
 Cadets and students can even experiment with simple modifications of the quadcopter to allow for drone racing and obstacle course flying.
-Included with the quadcopter will be a remote-control transmitter, an extra battery, and a battery charger.
+Included with the quadcopter will be a remote-control transmitter, an extra battery and a battery charger.
 For further applications and activities of the kit, download the CAP Unmanned Aerial Vehicle Activity Booklet that is available in the AE Downloads and Resources section of the CAP member portal, eServices.

 This kit is an extension of the Model and Remote-Control STEM Kit; therefore, applicants are encouraged to contact and work with local Academy of Model Aeronautics (AMA) clubs for additional guidance with the kit.
 Local AMA club(s) can provide mentorship in learning to fly real remote-controlled airplanes, especially in TAG (Take-off and Grow) programs.